"As iron sharpens iron, so one man sharpens another."

 Building Brotherhood

-Brotherhood doesn't happen automatically.
+Brotherhood doesn't happen on its own.
 It requires intentional pursuit.

 Identify men who could become brothers and pursue the friendship.
 Show up reliably.
-Be the friend who's there in ordinary days, not just in crisis.
-Someone has to go first: share something real and see if he meets you there.
+Be the friend who's there on ordinary days, not only in crisis.
+Someone has to go first: share something real and see if we are met there.

-Throughout history, warriors have gathered in circles.
-Around fires, in lodges, in councils.
-These gatherings were where men sharpened each other, shared wisdom, and held each other accountable.
-Modern men need this too.
+Men have always gathered in circles.
+Around fires, in lodges, in war councils.
+That's where they sharpened each other, passed along what they'd learned, and kept each other honest.
+We need the same thing now, even if the setting looks different.
 The Warrior doesn't walk alone.

 Inquiry